 How to remove chair cane spline is one of the first things you must know when restoring a broken cane webbing chair seat.
-Use these simple directions to show you how and you’ll be a pro in no time.
+Use these simple directions to show you how, and you’ll be a pro in no time.

-***Need to purchase materials, tools and other caning supplies?
+***Need to purchase materials, tools, and other caning supplies?
 Buy from these reputable retail businesses listed on my National Cane and Basket Supplies Directory™ page.***

-Assemble Necessary Tools
+Assemble The Necessary Tools

 Step One: Removing the Old Cane & Spline

-With your utility knife or scissors cut out the old chair cane webbing in the center of the seat to get it out of your way.
 Take care you don’t accidentally damage the surrounding wood of the chair seat with your knife while removing the cane and spline.

 Step Two: Loosen and Pry up the Spline

-If you are working on a round seat you will begin removing the spline at the back where the butt ends of the spline meet.
-If you are working on a trapezoidal seat with mitered corners, start on the front rail, so as not to damage the corners of the chair frame.
+If you are working on a trapezoidal seat (wider at front than back) with mitered corners, start in the middle of either the front or back rail, so as not to damage the corners of the chair frame.
 Just cut into the spline using the sharp chisel, tapping with the hammer.

-Sometimes if you are lucky, the entire spline will come out in one motion, but more likely it will come out in small pieces.
+Sometimes, if you are lucky, the entire spline will come out in one motion, but more likely it will come out in small pieces.
 So, take your time and don’t rush the process.

 Step Three: Cleaning the Groove

 Clean out any remaining cane and glue from the groove using your utility knife, the hammer and chisel, sandpaper, and/or Dremel tool attachment.
-You must remove all traces of the old glue because the new glue won’t adhere to old glue.

 After all the old cane and spline are completely cleaned out of the groove, sand the rough edges on both the inside and outside of the groove.
 This will help to prevent the new cane from breaking after it’s installed.